Roseville Rosebowl

 Claim.
 Warrant.
 Impact.
 I expect you to not only explain the links, but also impact your argument.
 I am impressed by debaters who can explain why I should care about a few key pieces of important evidence rather than doing a card dump.

-If you plan to run off case that's fine just make sure that you articulate and sign post it well.
+If you plan to run off case- that's fine, just make sure that you articulate and sign post it well.
 Don't use narratives or identity arguments unless you actually care about/identify with the issue.
 You can run any type of case in front of me but do your best to make it accessible to me and your opponent.
+Please do not run arguments that are harmful to any identities (anti arguments); debate should be a safe space to exchange ideas and engage in public discourse.

 Be respectful of your opponent and your judge.
 Please take the time to learn your opponent's preferred pronouns.
 I expect you to take your RFD graciously-the debate is over after the 2AR not after the disclosure.